huidr/notes/classics/homer-odyssey.md

 _The visit to the dead._

 On the land of Hades, Ulysses  encounters ghosts of the dead.
 Elpenor demands a proper funeral, which Ulysses promises.
 Ulysses sees his mother whom he did not know had died.
+She died in grief over her son's absence.
 Tiresias tells him he could reach Ithaca but ahead lies great peril and informs him what is happening in his home.
 Ulysses encounters several wives and daughters, some of them boasts of having slept with gods including Jove and Neptune.

 Ulysses sees his fallen comrades.
 Agamemnon weeps and recollects how Clytemnestra murdered him, his comrades and Cassandra.
 He urges Ulysses to be careful of women although he declares Penelope is virtuous.
 Achilles inquires about his father and son.
 Ulysses knows nothing of his father but tells him the exploits of his son during the Trojan war and that he safely sailed away.
 Great Ajax is still angry with Ulysses over Achilles's armor.